Nic30/hwtHls/doc/pipelineMaterialization.rst

                res = long_op(tmp);
         }

 6. y,y,n: Same condition for speculation/waiting as in y,n,y.
-But the next itrations can be executed in advance if data dependency allows it. but the iteration result must not be applied unless its confirmed.
+But the next iterations can be executed in advance if data dependency allows it. but the iteration result must not be applied unless its confirmed.
 If this variable latency happens because of IO it may be required to use cache/LSU to track on-cly transactions